0xlimon/pop-multi-mining/README.md

 3. When prompted, enter the number of wallets you want to create.
 The script will generate the wallets and create a separate service for each one.

-4. The details of each wallet will be saved in a file named `wallets_info.json`.
-Please copy all the wallet details from this file and save them in a secure place.
+4. The details of each wallet will be saved in separate files named popm-address-X.json (where X is the wallet number).
+Please copy all the wallet details from these files and save them in a secure place.

 ## PoP Mining Logs